Last Updated on April 19, 2022 by Quantified Trading

 - Short ETFs into short-term strength.

-- Use dynamic exits.
+- Use dynamic exits in trading.
 The exits are all based on moving averages.

 - Sector ETFs tend to move from overbought to oversold better than individual stocks.